mmnavarr/mev-magic/README.md

 # MEV Magic

+A project to play with Rust in Ethereum.
+Goal is to pull all withdraw events from the $MAGIC Atlas Mine.
+The Atlas Mine has 2w/4w/3m/6m/1y lock ups to farm $MAGIC.
+Some holders have substantial amounts locked up.
+The goal is to see if there is any MEV to be had by backrunning the withdraw events with sell orders knowing the price movement is *probably* going to be negatively impacted.

 ## Quick Start

 - Get a node from [QuickNode](https://www.quicknode.com) as they have a free websocket option or you can run your own node.